Year in Review 2012: Local Broadcasting's Arrivals and Departures

-CENTRAL NEW YORK — Here we are, wrapping another year documenting the happenings of local radio and television in Syracuse, Utica and Ithaca.
+CENTRAL NEW YORK -- Here we are, wrapping another year documenting the happenings of local radio and television in Syracuse, Utica and Ithaca.
 Sometimes you don't realize just how much has changed in local broadcasting until you stop to take a look back at the past twelve months.
 Today, we begin our annual Year in Review series with a recap of the many "comings and goings" we've reported over the past year.

 Dave Frisina signs with Cumulus Media's recently-launched 105.9 The Rebel (WXTL) to host afternoon drive during the week, and to continue Soundcheck, his long-running Sunday night spotlight on locally-produced music.

 WRVO announced Director of Development Mathew Seubert is leaving the station after 18 years, to accept a similar position outside of broadcasting.

 When people in Syracuse talk about "Upstate," they're usually talking about the hospital.
 But for a short time earlier this year, the term Upstatewas better-known as the title of a sitcom that was being shot on-location in Syracuse.
 Former NewsChannel 9 GM Steve Kimatian served as Executive Producer, and the script was written by experienced sitcom writer Tom Seeley of Cazenovia.
 After the pilot aired on WSYR-TV, Seeley and Kimatian said they intended to pitch the show to network executives... but nearly a year, we haven't heard anything else about it.

 After a hiatus that started in late 2011, the Irish Power Hour returns to local radio.
 Formerly heard on 95X (WAQX), hosts Sean Johnston and Cabrina Gilbert move to TK99/TK105 (WTKW/WTKV), and expand their reach into the Mohawk Valley with a simulcast on sister station 96.9 WOUR in Utica.